mizumoto-cn/mizumoto-cn.github.io/_posts/2022-06-25-Go-and-MicroServices-Foreword.md

 #### BFF

-Check the jwt token to get the uid and user info and add it into the context. e.g. metadata in rpc, header in http, etc..
+Check the jwt token to get the uid and user info and add it into the context. e.g. metadata in RPC, header in HTTP, etc.

 #### Micro-services (Intranet)

 * Identification:
-  + e.g. GRPC use certificate to identify the user.
+  + e.g., gRPC uses certificates to identify the users.
 * Authorization:
-  + via RBAC (`Role-Based policies Access Control`) e.g. configuration centre issues
+  + via RBAC (`Role-Based policies Access Control`) e.g. configuration center issues

 In intranet,
 * Full Trust: Assumes that intranet services are secure from each other and do nothing authentication.
-* Half Trust: Authentication are required between intranet services, but not all of them need to be encrypted.
+* Half Trust: Authentication is required between intranet services, but not all of them need to be encrypted.
 * Zero Trust: The intranet is insecure, similar to a public network, and all requests need to be encrypted after authentication to prevent sniffing.
   + [Embrace proactive security with Zero Trust](https://www.microsoft.com/en-us/security/business/zero-trust)